srishtikama/Python_Projects/Capstone Project README.md

 Similar to Decision Trees, the Random Forest Classifier builds multiple decision trees and aggregates their results.
 The Random Forest model performed better than a single decision tree but still the predictive accuracy was not much higher than the decision tree model.

 ## Recommended Model: Neural Network
-The best-performing model in this study was a Neural Network, achieving a classification accuracy of approximately 69%.
+The best-performing model in this study was a Neural Network, achieving a predictive classification accuracy of approximately 63%.
 The neural network was chosen due to its ability to handle complex, non-linear relationships in the data, particularly when dealing with high-dimensional inputs like text data.

 Architecture:
 - Input Layer: Inputs the preprocessed features including TF-IDF vectors from review text, encoded categorical, and scaled numerical variables.